dumaurier/pwa_jekyll/README.md

 ```

 ### IndieWeb
 This instance of Jekyll has support for the `h-card` microformat that is used by IndieWeb sites to identify content and authorship.
 You can read more about it on [IndieWeb.org](https://indieweb.org/h-card).
 Editing the contents in `_data/about.yml` will enable h-card microformats for IndieWeb publshing.

+***Note:*** The webmention entry in the `about.yml` file should match the domain *if* you set up an account on [webmention.io](https://webmention.io).

 The content of the file look like this:
 ```